 After that it was back on our great old bus, listening to more fabulous tunes from the 60s while we drove for about an hour further into the hinterland.
 The scenery was beautiful as we drove through rainforest and when we arrived, our cool and groovy bus driver cooked us a real Aussie barbie, with sausages, hamburgers and salad!
 So yummy, plus we were hanging out with a crew of great people.
 The resident lizard will make you giggle also, if you aren't already.

 After that we went to Minyon Falls, the rainforest that the protesters saved in the seventies – we can thank the hippies for that!
-There was a really nice unobstructed view and it was a great place to take a lot of photos.
-We also went for a refreshing swim.
+The drive there was so beautiful, there was a really nice unobstructed view of the Falls and a great place to take a lot of photos.
+After taking lots of photos we went to some other falls and went for a refreshing swim.
 By swim, I mean, jump off a waterfall into a freezing cold pool of water, over and over again.
 It's quite amazing just how much fun this is.

 The drive back “home” to Byron Bay did not to disappoint.
 The landscape was beautiful, the tunes were mellow, and we were all feeling quite laid back.
 Nimbin has worked her magic once again and proven true to the myth that a trip to Nimbin is one of the most laid back and cruisey experiences you will get on a day out while travelling Australia.
 With a new group of friends we were all eager to have a nap and meet up a little later to make the most of Byron Bay's Pubs and Clubs.

 Main reasons I LOVED the experience with Grasshoppers: